The Great Dane Care Guide

 12 Tips for Great Dane Care

-At Cornucopia we believe what a dog eats, its health and well-being issues will significantly determine for how long you will have it around.
-As such, we have compiled a guide of 25 tips for Great Dane care to assist you to enable your dog to live a higher, longer quality of life by following them.
+At Cornucopia we believe what a dog eats, its health and well-being will significantly determine for how long you will have it around.
+As such, we have compiled a guide of 12 tips for Great Dane care to assist you to enable your dog to live a higher, longer quality of life by following them.

-Large breeds like Great Danes benefit from Cornucopia Pet Foods chewable joint supplements.
+Large breeds like Great Danes benefit from Cornucopia Pet Foods joint supplements.
 In addition to buying your Great Dane's dietary needs from us, also feel free to consult with our resident and/or nutritionist for dietary recommendations.
 Otherwise, feed Great Dane pups at most thrice daily and older Danes at least twice.

 2) Clean Drinking Water

 Great Danes also tend to fall prey to parasites such as fleas, ticks, hookworms, round worms, heartworms and whipworms, some of which can be found in unclean drinking water.
-Ensuring and providing your Great Dane with clean drinking reduces chances of it suffering from discomfort, pain and even death as a result of waterborne and parasitic diseases.
+Ensuring and providing your Great Dane with clean drinking water reduces the chances of it suffering from discomfort, pain and even death as a result of waterborne and parasitic diseases.

 3) Dental Hygiene